fingon/lsadr/README.md

 - dhclient/dhclient6/radvd scripts should be removed from /etc/init.d (or
   their start from /etc/rc.d)

-- edit the use* scripts eithin /etc/dhcp/dhclient-exit-hooks.d/ for appropriate LAN_INTERFACE (probably br-lan)
+- edit the use* scripts within /etc/dhcp/dhclient-exit-hooks.d/ for appropriate LAN_INTERFACE (probably br-lan)

 Or, you can just